holochain-open-dev/profiles/docs/guides/setting-up/adding-the-zome.md

 # Setting Up >> Adding the Zome ||10

-1. Create a new `profiles` folder in the `zomes` of the consuming DNA.
-2. Add a new `Cargo.toml` in that folder.
-In its content, paste the `Cargo.toml` content from any zome.
-3. Change the `name` properties of the `Cargo.toml` file to `profiles`.
+1. In your `zomes` folder, run `cargo new profiles --lib`.
-4. Add this zome as a dependency in the `Cargo.toml` file:
+2. Add this zome as a dependency in the `Cargo.toml` file:

 ```toml
 [dependencies]